——

 - “Teamwork will be the future of medicine.
 Public health, physicians or surgeries need to cooperate together for the benefit of patients and I will teach this to the students.”

-Contact Ms Ela Augustyniak for more details.
+Contact our email or Ms Ela Augustyniak for more details.